dougrosman/cvml-sp21/week01/README.md

       1. Download the correct version [here](https://git-scm.com/downloads).
       2. Run the installer.
 The default settings are fine, you can click 'next' for each of the pages you encounter.

+#### 5. **Web Browser (Firefox or Chrome)
+In this class, please be sure to only use Mozilla Firefox or Google Chrome.
+I prefer Firefox for a number of reasons, but Chrome often performs faster with graphics content than Firefox, so it's up to you depending on the needs of your art.
+Please do not use Safari or Edge.

 ## Afternoon (2:00p-5:00p)
 [![youtube](images/yt-sm.png) Watch Lecture 1-2](https://www.youtube.com/watch?v=tw-3QEblSGI)